-Before babies crawl and walk, they have other important physical milestones to meet like rolling over and lifting up their heads and necks.
+Before babies crawl and walk, they have other important physical milestones to meet like rolling over, sitting up, and lifting up their heads and necks.
 In fact, nearly all of babies “moves” are predicated by his or her regular practice of tummy time.

 What is tummy time and why is it important?